-Orientation Fee: All incoming freshman and transfer students are also billed for a $250 Orientation Fee.
+Orientation Fee: All incoming first year and transfer students are also billed for a $275 Orientation Fee.

 Health Insurance: The Commonwealth of Massachusetts requires all students enrolled at least ¾ time to have health insurance.
 All students are automatically billed the health insurance premium each academic year.
 If you have other insurance coverage you may remove this charge from your account by completing a health insurance waiver online, which documents your coverage.
-The student health insurance plan cost for undergraduates is $2,369.
-Do not include the health insurance charge in your budget if you are already insured.
+Visit the Student Accounts web pages for more information and for the link to waive health insurance.

 Room-Damage Deposit: $100 is due on the first billing date before a student begins dormitory residence.
 This $100 deposit must be maintained while the student lives on campus, typically for four years.
 Any unused portion of the room-damage deposit is refunded when the student ends campus residency.